 *A popular radio disc jockey on the college and town's local FM radio station, 90.5 FM.

 *College Political Group

 After circumstances required me to halt my education ambitions for a short while, I transferred to Western Carolina University in Cullowhee, NC, where I graduated with a Bachelor of Science, majoring in Public Relations in December of 2013.

 As a full-time student at Western Carolina University, I became a volunteer with the Public Relations Student Society of America, maintained an active interest in politics and graduated with a 3.2 GPA.

-Writing, history, civics and social studies are probably my strongest subjects.
+Writing, history, civics, algebra and social studies are probably my strongest subjects.
 I consider myself a very capable writer and well-versed in current technologies, research methods, study skills, correct writing style/citations and proper grammar/syntax.
 I also value my ability to relate to individuals of all backgrounds, regardless of race, gender, income, age or disability.

 I consider myself an excellent candidate to tutor a student who manages attention deficit concerns.
 I, myself, had to go through counseling through school and continue today to see treatment to help make a good life even better.
 There are many things I do not mind not to appropriately share with the student if they are having trouble with more than just school.